 More than 600 child pedestrian deaths occur each year.
-Teach kids and teens of all ages to use crosswalks, read traffic signals and stay distraction free while on the road.
+Teach kids of all ages to use crosswalks, read traffic signals and stay distraction free while on the road.

 Seasonal and holiday safety

 Wisconsin is known for its beautiful seasons and ways to enjoy them outside throughout the year.
-From picnics and camping in summer to sledding and playing outside in winter and celebrating holidays, learn about the hazards and find ways to enjoy seasonal activities safely.
+Learn about the hazards and find ways to enjoy seasonal activities and holidays safely.

 Teens and teen driving

-Children’s has a variety of resources to help parents guide teens as they become increasingly independent at home and as they learn to drive.
+Resources to help parents guide teens as they become increasingly independent at home and behind the wheel.